-(2) Source: USF St. Petersburg Housing and Residential Education.
-Cost of Pelican Apartment units includes utilities and internet.
+Source: USF St. Petersburg Housing and Residential Education.

+(2) Cost of Pelican Apartment units includes utilities and high-speed wireless internet.
 This is not included at other facilities.

-Pelican Apartments rent reflects a per student charge based on a 9-month contract that corresponds to the academic year.
-All market comparisons reflect a per student charge based on a 12-month lease.
+Pelican Apartments rent reflects a per student charge based on a 8-month contract that corresponds to the academic year.
+All off-campus housing facilities are using a 12-month lease.